MINDFUL ARTS SAN FRANCISCO Frequently Asked Questions:

 How did MindfulArts SF get started?

 Andrew Jordan Nance began teaching mindfulness under the auspices of the San Francisco Education Fund in the Fall of 2014.
 An accomplished actor, director, and educator, Andrew noticed the parallels between acting techniques and mindfulness and saw a need for this practice in schools.
 After studying with Mindful Schools, the Greater Good Science Center at UC Berkeley, and Spirit Rock Retreat Center, Andrew began teaching mindfulness with the SF Education Fund.
-He eventually published three mindfulness picture books for young people and a curriculum called Mindful Arts in the Classroom and MindfulArts SF was born.
+He eventually published four mindfulness picture books for young people and a curriculum called Mindful Arts in the Classroom and MindfulArts SF was born.
 You can read more about Andrew’s story here.
 Andrew currently volunteers at Bret Harte Elementary School, providing mindfulness classes to the entitre school (pre k-5).

 What is the difference between MindfulArts SF and the San Francisco Education Fund?